-INDIANA COUNTY, PENNSYLVANIA, (877) 746-3426, info@VisitIndianaCountyPA.org.
+INDIANA COUNTY, PA, (877) 746-3426, MJack@VisitIndianaCountyPA.org.
 Come for Learning.
-Take Home an Experience in Indiana County, Pennsylvania.
+Take Home an Experience from Indiana County, Pennsylvania.
 Start your adventure in “The Christmas Tree Capital of the World” by learning about the process of growing Christmas trees, or learn about history at the Blairsville Underground Railroad History Center.
-Indiana, the birthplace and childhood home of film icon Jimmy Stewart, offers a Museum and the town of Smicksburg hosts guests at an Amish Wedding Feast.
+Visit the Museum and tour the birthplace of hometown hero and film icon Jimmy Stewart, or experience the Amish Wedding Feast at the quaint village of Smicksburg featuring artisans and specialty shopping.
 Additional interactive programs include visiting a pottery studio, participating in environmental programs or stepping into a replica of a medieval castle.
 For details: (877) 746-3426.
 Free backpack to each student! www.VisitIndianaCountyPA.org.

 NATIONAL CHRISTMAS CENTER, 3427 Lincoln Highway E. Paradise, PA 17562, (717) 442-7950, email@example.com.
 Family Attraction/Museum: We are more than you EXPECT!
 Life-sized indoor exhibits capture the magic of Christmas throughout the year!
 "Journey to Bethlehem", TudorTowne animated storybook village, Toyland Train Mountain, 1950’s Woolworth's; 15 galleries showcasing memories, history, traditions & more! www.NationalChristmasCenter.com.